 The main Highline College campus is located in Des Moines, Washington and covers nearly 80 acres.
-The campus is bordered by residential streets on the south, west and north side of campus and the eastern part of campus is bordered by a mixture of private businesses and Pacific Highway.
-The rents the second floor of the Outreach Building, also known as Building 99 and it's located along Pacific Highway places it in the main campus's contiguous geography.
-Though Building 99 is immediately adjacent to campus, the Building resides in Kent City limits.
+The campus is bordered by residential streets on the south, west and north side of campus while the eastern border is adjacent to Pacific Highway, and private businesses.

-Clery requires the reporting of crimes that occur in three types of locations, on campus property, on campus student housing facilities which are a subset of on campus; public property (defined on the map with yellow lines) which is defined as all public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus or immediately adjacent and accessible from the campus; and non-public property which is any property owned or controlled by a student organization that is officially recognized by the institution, or any building or property owned or controlled by the institution that is used in direct support of, or in relation to, the institutions educational purpose, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution.
+Clery requires the reporting of crimes that occur in three types of locations, on campus property, on campus student housing facilities which are a subset of campus property crimes; public property (defined on the map with yellow lines) which is all public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus or immediately adjacent and accessible from the campus; and non-public property which is any property owned or controlled by a student organization that is officially recognized by the institution, or any building or property owned or controlled by the institution that is used in direct support of, or in relation to, the institutions educational purpose, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution.